 How many years of an undergraduate program do I need in order to apply to the University Of Ottawa Faculty Of Law?

-In order to be admissible, all applicants, with the exception of mature students, must have completed the equivalent of three years of full-time undergraduate studies (equal to 90 credits), in any field, prior to beginning law school.
-Applicants are strongly encouraged to complete their undergraduate degree before beginning law school.
+In order to be admissible, all applicants, with the exception of mature students, must have completed the equivalent of three years of full-time undergraduate studies at a recognized university (equal to 90 credits), in any field, prior to beginning law school.
+Applicants are strongly encouraged to complete their undergraduate degree at a recognized university before beginning law school.

 What undergraduate program should I study to prepare for law school?